Here's Where Your Girl Scout Cookies Money *Actually* Goes

-According to Girl Scouts of the USA, the benefit of cookie sales can't only be measured in dollars and cents.
+Plus, as the organization states, the benefit of cookie sales can't only be measured in dollars and cents.
 The girls standing at the cookie booth or neighborhood doorstep benefit from the real-life experience of setting goals, interacting with customers, and making sales.
-Also, the proceeds help fund everything from trips to our nation's capital to science and technology-focused programs, which are pretty important when you consider that these girls will, one day, be the country's future scientists, CEOs, and Senators.
+Plus, the proceeds help fund everything from trips to the nation's capital to STEM-focused programs, which are pretty important when you consider that these girls will, one day, be the country's scientists, CEOs, and senators.

-So, now that we know how much money from cookie sales goes to support Girl Scouts in your local community, you can move on to more important questions, like, where can you get some Thin Mints or Caramel Delights?
-Because, seriously, they are so addictive, and IMO, it's totally for a great cause.
+So, now that you know how much money from cookie sales goes to support Girl Scouts in your local community, you can move on to more important questions... like how many boxes you’ll need for your family this year.